Skip to main content

 The incentive limits are a product of the nondiscrimination provisions of HIPAA, which were subsequently amended by the ACA.
 The core principle is that similarly situated individuals should not be charged different premiums for the same health coverage based on a health factor.

-A is, in essence, a legally sanctioned exception to this rule.
+A health-contingent wellness program is, in essence, a legally sanctioned exception to this rule.
 It allows for a premium differential (the “incentive”) provided the program adheres to the five-point protocol designed to ensure it is a bona fide health promotion tool.
 The 30% figure was an increase from a previous 20% limit, reflecting a policy decision to provide stronger financial motivation.

 The academic debate centers on the efficacy and ethics of this model.
 Proponents argue that these incentives are a necessary tool to combat lifestyle-driven chronic diseases that place an enormous burden on the healthcare system.
 They posit that financial rewards can overcome present bias, the human tendency to prioritize short-term gratification over long-term health.